 Key features:

-- Dashboards with drag-and-drop widgets: construct shareable reports that draw live data from your boards, allowing leaders to monitor timelines, workloads, and delivery progress without manual intervention.
+- Drag-and-drop dashboards: Build shareable reports using live board data so leaders can monitor timelines, workloads, and delivery progress without manual updates.

 Pricing: